Trump, Congressional GOP Back Off From Immediate Obamacare Repeal

 But on Sunday, he dialed back those expectations in an interview with Fox News.

-"It's in the process and maybe it will take 'til sometime into next year, but we are certainly going to be in the process.
+"It's in the process and maybe it will take till sometime into next year, but we are certainly going to be in the process.
 It's very complicated," Trump said.

 He repeated his claim that Obamacare has been "a disaster" and said his replacement would be a "wonderful plan" that would take time "statutorily" to put in place.
 And then he hedged the timing again.